Aomi Station

 Aomi Station (青海駅, Aomi-eki) is a station on the Yurikamome Line in Kōtō, Tokyo, Japan.
 It is numbered "U-10".

 Station layout

 The station consists of an elevated island platform.

 History

 Aomi Station opened on 1 November 1995.

 Surrounding area

 It is currently adjacent to an embarkation pier for the Tokyo water bus lines.

-Palette Town was the main source of ridership for Aomi Station from its opening, however the complex closed in 2022 for redevelopment.
+Palette Town was the main source of ridership for Aomi Station from its opening, until the complex was closed in 2022 for redevelopment.
+The Toyota Arena Tokyo was opened in its former location in 2025.